-3.1 The Core theory declaration
+3.1 The Core theory declaration.
+30

-3.2 A possible Integers theory declaration
+3.2 A possible theory declaration for the integer numbers 31

-3.3 The ArraysEx theory declaration
+3.3 The ArraysEx theory declaration 32

 3.4 Example script, over two columns (i.e. commands in the first column precede

-those in the second column), with solver responses in comments
+those in the second column), with solver responses in comments 39

 3.5 Another example script (excerpt), with solver responses in comments 39

-4.1 Abstract syntax for sort terms
+4.1 Abstract syntax for sort terms 43

-4.2 Abstract syntax for unsorted terms
+4.2 Abstract syntax for unsorted terms 44

-4.3 Well-sortedness rules for terms
+4.3 Well-sortedness rules for terms 47

-4.4 Abstract syntax for theory declarations
+4.4 Abstract syntax for theory declarations 51

-4.5 Abstract syntax for logic declarations
+4.5 Abstract syntax for logic declarations 52

-5.1 Abstract syntax for commands
+5.1 Abstract syntax for commands 55

-5.2 Abstract syntax for info responses
+5.2 Abstract syntax for info responses 65